Modes and their precise meaning

 Other objectives which may be addressed later:

-Ideally adopting a common syntax for expressing predicate modes in comments, mode declarations, etc.
+Adopt a common syntax for expressing predicate modes in comments, mode declarations, etc.

 A notation for modes

-For conciseness and precision, we propose to use in this PIP the Ciao notation for argument modes (*):
+For conciseness and precision, we propose to use in this PIP the Ciao notation for argument modes:

 An argument mode implies that a set of call and success